Export spatial data collected by GoPro Max

 - Open File Explorer and navigate to the memory card drive.

-- Locate the file directory:
+- Locate the directory:

 DCIM > 100GOPRO.

-GoPro max file naming rules
+GoPro Max file naming rules

 Filename structure